Ruth Mottram

-Ruth Mottram (born February 9, 1978) is a British climate scientist who is a researcher at the Danish Meteorological Institute.
-Her research considers the development of climate models and the long-term dynamics of glaciers.
+Ruth Mottram (born 9 February 1978) is a British climate scientist who is a researcher at the Danish Meteorological Institute.
+Her research considers the development of climate models and the dynamics of glaciers and ice sheets in the climate system.

 Early life and education

 Mottram studied geography at the University of Edinburgh.
 She earned a master's degree in 2000 before starting a master's of research in the natural environment.
 Her master's research considered tor formation and the exposure history of the Cairngorm Plateau.
 She made use of Cosmogenic Beryllium-10 and Aluminium-26.
 Cosmogenic nuclides can be used to date terrestrial landforms.
 It allowed Mottram to test hypotheses by quantifying rates of bedrock erosion, the formation of regoliths and the ages of bedrock surfaces.
 She joined Shell, where she was a graduate trainee in exploration, before leaving to start a doctorate in glaciology.
-Her research considered crevasse formation and the calving of glaciers.
+Her PhD research tested ideas about crevasse formation on glaciers and led to the development of a widely used parameterisation for the calving of glaciers in ice sheet models.

 Research and career

 Mottram uses the regional atmospheric climate model HIRHAM5.
 HIRHAM combines HIRLAM (High Resolution Limited Area Model, a short-range weather forecasting system), and ECHAM, a global climate model.
 She is based at the Danish Meteorological Institute where she primarily carries out research into the interactions between atnmosphere and ice sheet. but also contributes to the WCRP's CORDEX initiative, making regional climate simulations in the polar regions.

+Recently she has been part of the HCLIM consortium, developing one of a new generation of flexible atmospheric climate models that can be applied at scales ranging from tens of kilometres down to hundreds of metres.